PUBLIC WORKS MAINTENANCE

 CHANGES IN OPERATIONS:

-Credit Card fees for use of the parking meters have been budgeted at $268,000 in FY 20, an increase of $138,000 from FY 18, and a result of the conversion to pay by plate parking.
-Other expenses in Contracted Services include boardwalk re-decking, budgeted at $60,000, and Parkeon back office fees and per transaction fees budgeted at $58,180.
-Phase I of Whiteside Lot redevelopment has been funded at $62,000.
-The beach tractor lease increases $3,000 in FY 20, from $105,000 to $108,000.
+Credit Card fees for use of the parking meters have been budgeted at $240,000 in FY 21, a decrease of $28,000 from FY 20.
+Other expenses in Contracted Services include boardwalk re-decking, budgeted at $60,000, and Parkeon back office fees and per transaction fees budgeted at $83,530.
+Phase I of Whiteside Lot redevelopment was funded in FY 20 at $62,000.
+The beach tractor lease remains at $108,000 for FY 21.
 A weed prevention service at a cost of $30,000 has also been included, which includes one additional weed spraying application.
 Cost reductions for FY 24 include boardwalk tile medallion repair, $10,000 and patching the Inlet Parking Lot, $25,000.
 Repavement of the Inlet Lot was funded in FY 23’s Budget Amendment # 1.
 Maintenance costs decrease $2,095, but still include extended warranties on the parking meters have been included at $29,250.
-Porta potties for holiday weekends and some special events has been included at $2,500.
-Supplies and Materials includes funding used for day-to-day operations.
+Porta potties for holiday weekends and some special events have been included at $2,500.
+Supplies and Materials includes funding for day-to-day operations.
 The line item decreases $34,050 overall.
 In FY 20, $75,000 was included for the purchase of a variable message sign for the Inlet parking lot.
-In addition, the following items have been approved: a replacement Graco line striper, $7,500; a concrete surface breaking unit, $6,000; a flat-bed trailer, $6,000; a replacement Woods blade, $5,000; a new change machine for the Inlet Lot, $4,500 and two additional Parkeon meters, $15,000.
+In FY 21, the following items have been approved: a replacement Graco line striper, $7,500; a concrete surface breaking unit, $6,000; a flat-bed trailer, $6,000; a replacement Woods blade, $5,000; a new change machine for the Inlet Lot, $4,500 and two additional Parkeon meters, $15,000.
 Other supplies include comfort station supplies, replacement banners for the boardwalk, beach ramp supplies and replacement sand fence.
 Spare parts for the parking meters have been included at $25,000.
 Energy costs are expected to decrease.
-Estimates for vehicle fuel, parts and labor are all expected to increase in FY 20.
-Allocations for Vehicle Lease, IT Services and insurance increase, while the allocation for IT Services decreases.
+Estimates for vehicle fuel, parts and labor are all expected to decrease in FY 21.
+Allocations for Vehicle Lease, radio equipment lease, and insurance increase, while the allocation for IT Services decreases.
 A mini flat-bed 1 Ton two-wheel drive truck has been funded through Vehicle Trust at a cost of $332,500